pierrot-lc/AnimeStyleGAN/README.md

 * The importance of betas parameters for *Adam* optimizer
 * The importance of all the tiny tricks that can greatly help convergence
 * The tiny ommitted implementation details that are crucial
+* Do alternate the training of D and G (between minibatchs)!!

 ## Sources
 * StyleGAN paper: [https://arxiv.org/abs/1812.04948v3](https://arxiv.org/abs/1812.04948v3)